 To be clear: The man had signed a waiver giving us permission to take and use his photo.
-That does not mean, however, he knew he would become one of the prominent faces of the program.
+That does not mean he knew he would become one of the prominent and identifiable faces of the program.

 Stave 3: Reintegration Phase (“Haven’t I done enough?”)